gamingopgamingop/sarthak-skill-forge/src/lib/routers/router/README.md

 This is a custom routing module developed by Sarthak Bansal for use in his personal portfolio website.
 It demonstrates modern React routing techniques with TypeScript support.

-## ⚠️ Repository Status

-**This repository is archived and is not accepting pull requests or discussions.** This module is maintained as part of a personal portfolio website.

 ## Overview

 This routing module is a customized implementation of client-side routing for React applications, used in Sarthak Bansal's personal portfolio website.
 It was originally based on [@reach/router](https://github.com/reach/router) concepts but has been tailored specifically for portfolio use with TypeScript support for improved type safety.